-Silvassa – capital of Dadra & Nagar Haveli is how I remember Silvassa from my primary school geography books.
+Silvassa – the capital of Dadra & Nagar Haveli is how I remember Silvassa from my primary school geography books.
 I knew roughly where it lies on the map of India but no one ever told me anything more about it.
 It had been on my travel radar for some time now – more for the curiosity I had about it, for not many people go there to travel.
 Last week, when I spent a day in Silvassa, I discovered a lovely garden city with impeccably maintained gardens.
-I also learned that Dadra & Nagar haveli is home to Warli tribe – yes the same tribe whose geometric wall murals we love so much.
+I also learned that Dadra & Nagar Haveli is home to Warli tribe – yes the same tribe whose geometric wall murals we love so much.

 Business community loves the union territory of Dadra & Nagar Haveli for the low tax rates here.

 History of Silvassa

 Silvassa was a small village part of Nagar Haveli.
 Dadra & Nagar Haveli was handed over to Portuguese by Maratha Peshwas in 1779 as part of a friendship treaty.
 It was a cluster of 79 villages that paid taxes to Portuguese.
 In 1885 when the then Portuguese government decided to make Silvassa the capital of Nagar Haveli that it was given a status of a town.
 It is still a small town with a rough population of about 100,000 people.
 It was then re-named Vila de Paço d’Arcos after a town in Portugal near Lisbon.
 However, it is not easy to change names and the old name continued to be used.

 Portuguese rule at Dadra & Nagar Haveli ended in 1954 and it merged with the Republic of India in 1961.